 - Although we’re told otherwise – because of it extremely low carbohydrate intake the Ketogenic diet approach can be very difficult for most people.

-- To get realy proficient at balancing the diet it requires testing your urine for ketone levels daily.
+- To get really proficient at balancing the diet it requires testing your urine for ketone levels daily.

 - There has been little talk about the lack of dietary fiber in a Ketogenic approach.
 Too little fiber in our diets can have far reaching ramifications that can back the entire system up to a stand still.

-- Because of it’s extremely low carbohydrate intake levels it can cause serious, if not temporary dips in physical energy levels.
+- Because of it’s extremely low carbohydrate intake levels it can cause temporary dips in physical energy levels.

 - Consumption of alcohol can completely negate the ketogenic benefit.